slalombuild/secureli/README.md

 # Tutorial to Use Observability Platform to Show Usage Statistics

-The tutorial will use New Relic as sample observability platform, and the only one that is currently supported.
+This tutorial uses New Relic as the sample observability platform.
+Other platforms may also work, but have not been tested.
-Should you need seCureLI to work with other platform, please create an support issue ticket, or contribute to the open source project.
+Should you need seCureLI to work with other platforms, please create a new issue in github, or contribute to the open source project.

 ## Steps